 Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbias in a sunny window.
 From spring to fall, you may place the pots on the balcony or in the garden.
 Increase sun exposure gradually to prevent sunburn.

-Euphorbias requires well-drained soil.
+Euphorbias require well-drained soil.
 They even thrive in poor, dry soils.
 Use a commercial mixture formulated for cacti and succulents or make your own potting mix.